,

 • Each Friday, we review the week’s teaching to help children become fluent readers.

-• The teaching of whole-class phonics is delivered using grapheme/phoneme correspondence (GPC) flashcards and the interactive whiteboard for the teaching of word reading and tricky words.
+• The teaching of whole-class phonics is delivered using grapheme/phoneme correspondence (GPC) flashcards and word cards, as well as the interactive whiteboard, for review teaching and sentence level work.

 • Little Wandle phonics lessons will be tailored to ensure that every child’s phonics needs are met within whole-class teaching.

-• Sentence level work will be adapted to both support and challenge individual learners.
+• Word and sentence level work will be adapted to both support and challenge individual learners.

 • Additional adults will be used to support individuals and/or groups of learners.